Cour d'assises

 In France, a cour d'assises, or Court of Assizes or Assize Court, is a criminal trial court with original and appellate limited jurisdiction to hear cases involving defendants accused of felonies, meaning crimes as defined in French law.
-It is the only French court consisting in a jury trial.
+It is the only French court that uses a jury trial.

 Justiciable matters

 Under French criminal law, the definition of a crime is limited to any criminal act punishable by over ten years of prison, including murder and rape.

 Previous death penalty application

 The cour d'assises, uniquely outside military law, could sentence proven convicts for serious crimes, e.g. murder (assassinat or meurtre) to the death penalty, until it was abolished from French law in September 1981.
 In the sentencing phase, a qualified majority would vote on the verdict, or 2/3 of the jury, the same procedure as in rendering the guilty verdict.
 One of the last famous death penalty trials, that of Patrick Henry in 1977, famously ended in a life sentence after the jury voted 7–5 in favour of a death sentence.